lslezak/scripts/jekyll/README.md

 The posts are extracted from the RSS feed.

-However, the feed contains only few latest posts, fortunately the older feeds can be found in the Web archive at http://web.archive.org/web/*/https://lizards.opensuse.org/feed/
+However, the feed contains only few latest posts, fortunately the older feeds can be found in the Web archive at http://web.archive.org/web/\*/https://lizards.opensuse.org/feed/

-Specifically these old feeds were used (saved to `feed*.xml` files):
+Specifically these old feeds were used:

 - http://web.archive.org/web/20160609193427/https://lizards.opensuse.org/feed/
 - http://web.archive.org/web/20160417063652/https://lizards.opensuse.org/feed/
 - http://web.archive.org/web/20160306111719/https://lizards.opensuse.org/feed/
 - http://web.archive.org/web/20160112084402/https://lizards.opensuse.org/feed/

+Unfortunately some posts are missing in the feeds as the Web Archiver archived the feed only few times in the history.

+The missing posts are imported directly from a saved lizards.o.o.
+HTML page.

+All needed posts to import are stored locally in the `feed*.xml` and `page2.html` files.

 # Starting the Import